fazlurnu/PyTello/README.md

 # PyTello
-Using various image processing to control Tello.
+Using various image processing to control [DJI Tello](https://store.dji.com/shop/tello-series).
 The video is streamed from Tello to a laptop and processed off board.
 The laptop then send commands to the drone.

+## Libraries and Packages
+* OpenCV

 ## Programs
 Below is list of programs available in this repository